bmatsuo/go-table/README.md

 to squeeze a little more awesomeness out of this Go-friendly testing paradigm.

 Go-table encourages [DRY][] coding.
-The code contained in your test files should only be repetitive in structure (so that writing it is easy).
+The code contained in your test files should only be repetitive in structure (so writing them is easy).
 Any looping or logging constructs that are used in *every* test function should be absolutely minimal, if not handled for you automatically.